-- Get best public value account for all costs and benefits over the lifetime of the goods or services. - Make balanced decisions consider the possible social, environmental, economic and cultural outcomes that should be achieved. - Encourage and be receptive to new ideas and ways of doing things don't be too prescriptive. - Take calculated risks and reward new ideas. - Have clear performance measures monitor and manage to make sure you get great results. - Work together with suppliers to make ongoing savings and improvements. - It's more than just agreeing the deal be accountable for the results.
+- Get best public value account for all costs and benefits over the lifetime of the goods or services. - Make balanced decisions consider the possible social, environmental, economic and cultural outcomes that should be achieved. - Encourage and be receptive to new ideas and ways of doing things don't be too prescriptive. - Take calculated risks and reward new ideas. - Have clear performance measures monitor and manage to make sure you get great results. - Work together with suppliers to make ongoing savings and improvements. - Be accountable for the results.